 That's all there is to it!

-Store your togarashi in an airtight jar out of direct sunlight and use within 2-3 months.
+Store your shichimi in an airtight jar out of direct sunlight and use within 2-3 months.

-If you're travelling in Japan you will find variations of seven spice depending on the region you are visiting.
+If you're travelling in Japan you will find variations of shichimi togarashi which depends on the region you are visiting.

 Other ingredients you may find used in place of others are hemp seeds, poppy seeds and occasionally shiso leaves (perilla) which are from the mint family.